-In this work, we majorly concentrate on the unitary case with the valence pion mass tuned to be the same as the sea pion mass, \bal \Delta_{\rm mix, uni}(m_{\pi},a)\equiv \Delta_{\rm mix}(m_{\pi},m_{\pi},a). \eal $\Delta_{\rm mix, uni}$ approaches exactly zero in the continuum and then is good reference to verify the additional discretization error in the mixed fermion action simulation.
-Such a definition is different from that used the previous $\chi$QCD study~\cite{Lujan:2012wg}, in which the mixed action effect is defined by the following parameterization, \bal m_{vs}^2-\frac{1}{2}m^2_{ss}=B m_v +\tilde{\Delta}_{\rm mix}, \eal and calculated on two DW+I ensembles with $\sim$300 MeV pion mass~\cite{Blum:2014tka}.
+In this work, we majorly concentrate on the unitary case with the valence pion mass tuned to be the same as the sea pion mass, \bal \Delta_{\rm mix, uni}(m_{\pi},a)\equiv \Delta_{\rm mix}(m_{\pi},m_{\pi},a). \eal $\Delta_{\rm mix, uni}$ approaches exactly zero in the continuum and thus provides a good reference to check the additional discretization error in the mixed fermion action simulations.
+Such a definition is different from that used the previous $\chi$QCD study~\cite{Lujan:2012wg}, in which the mixed-action effect is defined by the following parametrization, \bal m_{vs}^2-\frac{1}{2}m^2_{ss}=B m_v +\tilde{\Delta}_{\rm mix}, \eal and calculated on two DW+I ensembles with $\sim$300 MeV pion mass~\cite{Blum:2014tka}.
 Based on above definition, Ref.~\cite{Lujan:2012wg} gave $\tilde{\Delta}^{\rm OV/DW}_{\rm mix}(0.083~\mathrm{fm})=0.004(2)$ and $\tilde{\Delta}^{\rm OV/DW}_{\rm mix}(0.111~\mathrm{fm})=0.009(2)~\mathrm{GeV}^2$ (based on Table V of Ref.~\cite{Lujan:2012wg} with Method II).
 If we assume a simple $C a^n$ form and solve $n$, the data suggests an $a^{2.4(1.2)}$ behavior with large uncertainty on the power.

 We repeated the calculation on 24I and 32I ensembles with several valence quark masses, and show the result as functions of valence pion mass in Fig.~\ref{fig:DW+I}.
 Based on the leading order $\chi$PT, $\tilde{\Delta}_{\rm mix}$ corresponds to the $\Delta_{\rm mix}$ in the chiral limit of $m_{\pi, \rm{vv}}$.
 As shown in the figures, the negative $m_{\pi, \rm{vv}}$ dependence of $\Delta_{\rm mix}$ (purple boxes for 24I and red cross for 32I) makes the $\tilde{\Delta}_{\rm mix}$ (illustrated as the intercepts at $m_{\pi, \rm{vv}}=0$ at the leading order of PQ$\chi$PT) to be larger than $\Delta_{\rm mix, uni}$, and consistent with the previous study within the uncertainty.
-But with much more precise data, similar parameterization suggests an $a^{4.6(0.4)}$ behavior which means that the mixed action effect can be significantly smaller than what predicted by a naive $a^2$ discretization error at small lattice spacings.
+But with much more precise data, similar parametrization suggests an $a^{4.6(0.4)}$ behavior which means that the mixed-action effect at small lattice spacings can be significantly smaller than that predicted by a naive $a^2$ correction.